Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ***Daniel “Chimp” Hoeff***

 It was a shame, really.
 Jobs like this had a way of tarnishing the souls of big damn heroes like Adam.
-But sometimes, the job---the mission---was way more important than the poor fucks tasked with carrying it out.
+But sometimes, the job - the mission - was way more important than the poor fucks tasked with carrying it out.

 That was the thing, though.
 Adam volunteered for the mission, and even cut his own leave short.